Los Angeles Racketeering Defense Attorneys

 - These two violations happened over the course of a 10-year period

 To prove that you committed two violations of the RICO Act, a great deal of evidence must be used.
 Generally speaking, racketeering trials are incredibly comprehensive, with the prosecution having to present countless pieces of evidence and conduct an exhaustive investigation.
-In order to defend against a racketeering charge, your attorney may implement arguments such as:
+In order to defend against a racketeering charge, your Los Angeles criminal defense lawyer may implement arguments such as:

 Lacking evidence: Racketeering charges, as we said, requires extensive evidence.
 If the prosecution does not do their due diligence to prove beyond a reasonable doubt that you are guilty, then the defense can argue that there is not enough evidence to convict you.